JSensebe/jsensebe.github.io/projects/olly-power-play.md

 - **Island wandering AI** using a heat‑map system
   - Areas “cooled” over time
   - Olly was more likely to wander to places he hadn’t visited recently
+  - Olly could look at objects he passed along the way using a custom IK algorithm

 - **Turtle AI** for a minigame
   - flocking behavior